-It’s impossible to generalise of this subject as there are so many variables within individuals, however, on the assumption that those who are able have devised coping mechanisms for the general regular day-to-day situations in which we find ourselves and work out new ones for new situations.
+It’s impossible to generalise of this subject as there are so many variables within individuals.
+Have you devised coping mechanisms for the general regular day-to-day situations in which we find ourselves?

 Now add the effects of Covid and these assumptions are far less secure.
 The conditions in which we have and now find ourselves in are unknown, the pre worked out coping mechanisms which automatically engaged are not necessarily there or indeed viable.
 All we know is that we have to find ways to cope if possible.
 Individuals need to be very robust and secure to even have a reasonable chance of managing this, if we’re not, it can be much more problematic.
 I would say that most people I speak to both in a professional capacity, family and friends are finding life difficult.
 A significant proportion are finding life very hard.

-Wellbeing, having been a concept with limited uptake until recently is now mainstream.
+Wellbeing, having been a concept with limited uptake until recently is now a mainstream topic.
 Everyone is talking about it.
-It has always been mainstream at Cambridgeshire Workplace Chaplaincy.
+It has always been a focus at Cambridgeshire Workplace Chaplaincy (who founded this hub).
 Wellbeing in the workplace is very important for so many obvious reasons.
 Our objectives have always been to support employees, employers and those who run their own businesses with particular care for those who work alone.

-That’s why we are here and that’s why we’ve set up the wellbeing hub, please use it and please make suggestions for additions.
+That’s why we are here and that’s why we’ve set up the wellbeing hub, please use it and please make suggestions for content you think can help you, your loved ones and colleagues.